-The Library’s development policy primarily reflects the teaching and research activities of the International History Department, with the overall theme of "history before and beyond the nation and between nations".
+The Library’s development policy primarily reflects the teaching and research activities of the International History and Politics Department, with the overall theme of "history before and beyond the nation and between nations".
 Special focus is placed on contemporary history and more particularly on:

 The historiographical approach is also essential.

 The geographical range includes Africa, Asia, the Middle East and Latin America, as well as East-West relations.